Modularity experiments on $S_4$-symmetric double octics

 The space of these $S_4$-symmetric octics is generated by the degree eight products of the elementary-symmetric polynomials on four variables,

-There are 15 of them, and in order to save on indices, I assigned them to a 15-letter heterogram, BRUCHWEGSTADION \footnote{The stadium in which the Mainz 05 football team used to play until 2011.}\textsuperscript{,}\footnote{Another nice one would have been UNPROBLEMATISCH.
+There are 15 of them, and in order to save on indices, I assigned them to a 15-letter heterogram, BRUCHWEGSTADION \footnote{The stadium in which the Mainz 05 football team used to play until 2011.
+Its successor started as 'Coface Arena', was renamed to 'Opel Arena', and now runs under 'Mewa Arena'.
+I propose to name all stadiums 'Mammon Arena [insert club]'.}\textsuperscript{,}\footnote{Another nice one would have been UNPROBLEMATISCH.
 And then WHISKYPRODUZENT, which would also have worked, with the Z replaced by C, in Dutch.}.